ghostCollective/ghostcollective.github.io/_contributors.md

 - Affiliation: A University
 - Role: Doer of things
 - ORCID: [0000-0001-2345-6789](url-to-profile)
-- Favourite game: Go Fish!
+- Favourite game: Go Fish! (include boardgamegeek profile here, if applicable)
 - Contributed to: [game developed by GHOST]

 Something about me.